 It is made up of numerous body components such as tendons, ligaments, skin, and muscles.
 Collagen has a variety of purposes that include providing structure to one’s skin and strengthening their bones.

-There are 28 different kinds of collagen, but the four most frequent are as follows:
+But four most frequent are as follows:

 Collagen supplements have become really popular in recent years.
 The majority of them have hydrolyzed collagen, which means it has been broken down to make it easier to absorb.